Kesioluwa/hello-world/vscode.md

 - ls (the same as dir to list files and folders)
 - rmdir(used to remove files from directory)
 - fsutil(fsutil file createnew Assignment1.md 1000)
+- cp (used to copy files or folders)

 ## Extensions
 - vscode share